microsoft/pai/docs/user/job_submission.md

   If an appropriate Docker image isn't found, you could [build a Docker image](../job_docker_env.md) by your self.

-  **Important note: if you'd like to ssh to the docker within OpenPAI, make sure *openssh-server* and *curl* packages are included by the docker image.** If SSH is needed, a new Docker image can be built and includes *openssh-server* and *curl* on top of the existing Docker image.
+  **Important Note: if you'd like to ssh to the docker within OpenPAI, make sure *openssh-server* and *curl* packages are included by the docker image.** If SSH is needed, a new Docker image can be built and includes *openssh-server* and *curl* on top of the existing Docker image.
 Please refer to [this tutorial](../job_docker_env.md#enable-ssh-for-your-image) for details.

 ## Manage Your Data